Nivas7/Chess/README.md

 This is a chess website where people can play against each other online in real time.

 FireChess link: http://nixx.chess.vercel.app/
+(Currently Vercel Server is down for Policy Update)

 # Links
 Play a game of chess here - [Live demo](https://nixx.chess.vercel.app)